hsh-elc/vpl-grappa-integration/install.md

 The "Based-On" feature in VPL allows you to create a generic "Base Activity" that serves as a template for other VPL activities, streamlining setup.
 A detailed example is described in the section [Based-On Example](#example-2-using-a-based-on-base-activity-for-new-activities).

 1. **Create a Base Activity**:
-   Set up a VPL activity in Moodle with essential configurations, including execution scripts, grading settings, and "Files to Keep When Running" (such as `proforma_settings.sh` and the `ProFormAFormatter` fat jar).
+   Set up a VPL activity in Moodle with essential configurations, including execution scripts, grading settings, and "Files to Keep When Running" (such as `proforma_settings.sh` and the `ProformaFormatter-<version>-fat-jar-with-dependencies.jar`).
 2. **Execution Files Inheritance**:
    Execution files in the base activity will automatically apply to new activities created with the "Based-on" feature.
 Custom scripts like `vpl_evaluate.sh` will be appended from the base if the current activity contains its own version.
 3. **Configure Expiration and Hide Base Activity**: